Skip to Content

 Backlight bleed is a phenomenon where light from the edges of a display panel leaks through the bezel and causes uneven brightness on the screen.

-Can backlight bleed be fixed?
+Can the backlight bleed be fixed?

 Backlight bleed can sometimes be fixed by adjusting the monitor’s settings or by applying pressure to the affected area.
 However, in some cases, it may be a hardware issue that requires professional repair.
 If the issue persists after trying to fix it on your own, you may need to contact the manufacturer or a professional repair service for assistance.

-Does backlight bleed go away?
+Does the backlight bleed go away?

 Backlight bleeding may not go away completely, but it can be reduced by adjusting the monitor’s settings or by using a darker background.
 If the issue is caused by a hardware problem, it may not be possible to completely eliminate the backlight bleed.
 However, in most cases, the issue can be minimized to a level that is acceptable for normal use.